Babies and children are undeniably messy.

 They Do A Much Better Job Than The Disposable Alternative

-Personally, I find cloth wipes far more effective at clean ups at both change time and meal times than disposable wipes.
-Each wipe is like a mini bed bath, plus they are for more gentle on sensitive skin, and kinder to your bank balance too.
+Personally, I find cloth wipes far more effective at cleanups at both change time and meal times than disposable wipes.
+Each wipe is like a mini bed bath, plus they are far more gentle on sensitive skin, and kinder to your bank balance too.

 They Are Much Better For The Environment

 Think of the amount of landfill that each baby contributes too.
 How many baby wipes do use in a day?
 How many thousands is that over the years?
 Using cloth wipes, even if you don’t use cloth nappies, can help to massively reduce your baby’s carbon footprint.

 The Will Save You A Fortune

 By investing in some cloth wipes, you will save loads of money over the course of your baby’s life that you would have spent on wet wipes.
 The more children you have, the better value they become.

 I remember those days before I discovered cloth wipes, where I would come close to my last pack of wet wipes and reach panic mode.
 Now, I can simply pop mine in the washing machine and we have a constant supply.

 You Will Use Them Long After Your Baby Is Out Of Nappies

 My older children still use wipes for sticky hands and faces, plus they are great for taking off makeup.

 So The Next Question Is……….